-“Looking Back” is the name of my Native American comrade I met when I first arrived to North Dakota state penitentiary a few months ago.
-He’s about 5’8, bronze complexion, with a traditional Indian ponytail-braid hanging down to his lower back.
+“Looking Back” is the name of my Native American comrade I met when I first arrived at North Dakota state penitentiary a few months ago.
+He’s about 5’8″, bronze complexion, with a traditional Indian ponytail-braid hanging down to his lower back.

 A former Crip gang banger, he occasionally wears corn-rows.
 He plays baseball on a semi-pro level, and works at a rodeo chasing 2000 lb bulls into their pins.
 An urban cowboy, with the swagger and all.

-The bright sun was giving our bodies 95° kisses, the closer we got towards the sweat lodge grounds, the hotter it got.
+The bright sun was giving our bodies 95° kisses.
+The closer we got toward the sweat lodge grounds, the hotter it got.
 The grounds were of sand, with a pit fire a few yards in front of the sweat lodge.
 The custodians had been there hours prior, burning large stones in the pit fire.
 The Natives referred to these stones as “Grandfathers”.
 The energy these stones absorbed was felt by us all as we passed by them, headed over two benches mounted against a wall.
-They’re the natives begun to disrobe down to everything except briefs or boxer underwear.
+There the Natives began to disrobe down to everything except briefs or boxer underwear.
 Only a tall fence separated us from all the convicts out on the main rec. yard.
-I noticed some black brothers gambling at a card table, staring over at me.
+I noticed some Black brothers gambling at a card table, staring over at me.
 I’m sure they might’ve even been taking bets that I wouldn’t go through with it or that the heat would chase me out the sweat lodge–convicts gamble on just about anything!
 Others stared as if I was about to commit some act of racial betrayal, and that was burning me more than the heat.
 The phrasal question “which side of the fence you on?” came to my mind and made me laugh at how absurd the whole scene was.
-Here were two of the most historically damaged and oppressed people in America, arguably in modern history, and here we was at each others’ throats instead of bonding together as oppressed people of color to slice the throat of White Supremacy.
+Here were two of the most historically damaged and oppressed people in America, arguably in modern history, and here we were at each others’ throats instead of bonding together as oppressed people of color to slice the throat of White Supremacy.
 How dare we betray our ancestors’ legacy of resistance by copping out like this?

 “Holy shit!
-That’s a big grandfather right there bro,” one Native commented as a stone well over a 100 lbs was dragged by us.
-Some had already gone inside the sweat lodge, most were still trying to breathe as much fresh air they could before it started.
+That’s a big grandfather right there, bro,” one Native commented as a stone well over 100 lbs was dragged by us.
+Some had already gone inside the sweat lodge, but most were still trying to breathe as much fresh air they could before it started.

 “Lets go in now.
 I want to get us a nice spot,” said L.B motioning for me to follow.

-“Zulu, what’s up dude, this is your first sweat?”
+“Zulu, what’s up, dude.
+This is your first sweat?”
 A Native cat named Juice squeezed himself into a space on my left.
 He was a real cool guy I’d met through L.B.
 Juice was a Native from the Crow nation and he was in enemy territory.
-His people and the tribes of North Dakota were historical enemies and warred with each others like Bloods and Crips still to this day.
+His people and the tribes of North Dakota were historical enemies and warred with each other like Bloods and Crips still to this day.

 “Yeah, Juice, this is my first sweat.”

 I know that L.B. most likely chose the east area for me because he knows I’m always searching for the east to pray to Allah, but I wanted to kick him for not making it as easy as possible for me.
-The custodians outside of the hut , closed the cloth door way shut and they quickly made sure all sides of the bottom of the lodge was tucked tightly in.
+The custodians outside of the hut closed the cloth door shut, and they quickly made sure all sides of the bottom of the lodge were tucked tightly in.
 Total darkness!
 I could not even see my own hands.

 Drumming.
-Someone started beating a drum, and lead off with a Lakota song and—BAM!
-The place went savage wild with indians shouting screaming and ululating just like in those absurd western movies I used to watch with my grandfather as a kid, every Saturday morning.
+Someone started beating a drum, and led off with a Lakota song and—BAM!
+The place went savage wild with Indians shouting, screaming, and ululating just like in those absurd western movies I used to watch with my grandfather as a kid, every Saturday morning.
 They all, then, sung in harmony.
 Wow!
 I nearly panicked for a second there.
 I sort of foolishly thought the steam was smoke, and was taking short breaths.

 By the time I emerged, there was a long line of men waiting to embrace me, many of whom I’d never spoken to out on the prison yard were now smiling at me, hugging me, and calling me “brother”.
 They thanked me for coming.
 I felt welcomed and none of the hostility that had poisoned their people and mine was present that day.

-Drenched in sweat and exhausted yet refreshed, it was quite a bonding experience for my friend and I. Getting dressed we accidentally put on the other’s Khaki pants.
+Drenched in sweat and exhausted yet refreshed, it was quite a bonding experience for my friend and me.
+Getting dressed we accidentally put on the other’s khaki pants.
 I was the first to realize it: “You’ve got your sweaty nuts in my pants, you fool.”
 I told Looking Back.
 Smiling, he said: “We true brothers, now, bro.”